Icinga/icinga2/doc/4-monitoring-remote-systems.md

 * Let Icinga 2 distribute the load amongst all available nodes.

 That way all remote check instances will receive the same configuration but only execute their part.
-The central instance located in the `master` zone can also execute checks, but you may also disable the `Checker` feature.
+The master instance located in the `master` zone can also execute checks, but you may also disable the `Checker` feature.

     zones.d/